SumoLogic/sumologic-documentation/docs/cse/rules/cse-rules-syntax.md

 ## floor

 Rounds down to the largest previous integer value.
 Returns the largest integer not greater than x.
-This is equivalent to `int` in the CSE rules syntax.
+This is equivalent to `int` in the Cloud SIEM rules syntax.

 **Syntax**